angeldothycodes/AZ-900-JOURNEY/Adam_Marczak_Episode09_Compute Services | VMs, VM Scale Set, App Service, Functions, ACI, AKS.md

 ![image](https://github.com/user-attachments/assets/e2401182-eac0-4373-a44c-684f2a32f8cf)

-**To summarize**, virtual machines they give you a lot of control over the system but that also gives you additional maintenance therefore
+**To summarize**, virtual machines they give you a lot of control over the system but that also gives you additional maintenance therefore I rate them high when it comes to control and maintenance.
+They have no autoscaling feature threfore you always work with one node, one virtual machine at a time.
+As such the scalability of this solution is quite low because you can't autoscale.
+The only way of scaling is vertical scaling by adding faster CPUs or more memory, faster drives which brings me to the second point.
+Virtual machine scale set